-- Preparation of a mark list of your class (minimumof5subjects)and Perform the following operations:Data Entry, Total, Average, Result and Ranking by using arithmetic and logical functions. - Develop the different type of charts(Line,Pie,Bar)to illustrate year-wise performance of sales, purchase, profit of a company by using chart wizard - Preparation of statement of Bank customer's account showing simple and compound interest calculations for 10 different customers using mathematical and logical functions
+Preparation of a mark list of your class (minimum of 5 subjects) and 5 perform the following operations: 4

+Data Entry, Total, Average, Result and Ranking by using arithmetic and logical functions.

+Preparation of statement of Bank customer's account showing simple 5 and compound interest calculations for 10 different customers using mathematical and logical functions

-MS POWER POINT AND MS ACCESS
+MS POWERPOINT AND MS ACCESS

 Preparation of PowerPoint presentation for a Product/Company Advertisement.
-The slides should include name, brand name, type of product, characteristics, special features, price, special offer etc. Add Voice if possible to explain the features of the product.
+The slides should include name, brand name, type of 6 product, characteristics, special features, price, special offer etc. Add voice if possible to explain the features of the product.
 Using options Top down, Bottom up, Zoom in and Zoom out.
-The presentation should work in custom mode.(Add slides:4/5)
+The presentation should work in custom mode.
+(Add slides: 4/5)

-- Preparation of PowerPoint presentation for organization chart and Presentation of slides for the Seminar/Lecture Presentation using animation effects and perform the following operations: Creation of different slides, changing background color, font color using word art. - Preparation of a payroll database of an organization with the following details: Employee id, Employee name, Date of Birth, Department and Designation, Date of appointment, Basic pay, Dearness Allowance, - Designation, Date of appointment, Basic pay, Dearness Allowance, House Rent Allowance and other deductions if any .Perform queries for different categories. - Creation of Product Database and preparation of Forms and Reports using wizard.
-Gather Name of the product, price, quantity and other descriptions for ten products and enter in the Access table.
+7 Preparation of PowerPoint presentation for organization chart

+Preparation of a payroll database of an organization with the following Details: Employee id, Employee name, Date of Birth, Department and

+8 Designation, Date of appointment, Basic pay, Dearness Allowance, House Rent Allowance and other deductions if any.
+Perform queries for different categories.